MikeWoodward/UT330B/Documentation/documentation.rst

 Limitations
 -----------

-I couldn’t find a reliable way to uniquely identify the UT330 device, so I used the pid and vid.
-This might not uniquely identify the device and it’s possible that other USB devices report the same values.
-I’m open to suggestions for uniquely identifying the device.
+I couldn’t find a reliable way to uniquely identify the UT330 device, so I used the pid and vid values returned by ?????.
+This might not uniquely identify the device because it’s possible that other USB devices report the same values.
+I’m open to suggestions for uniquely identifying UT330 devices.

 I couldn’t identify the use of all bytes in the responses.
 For example, when reading the XXX, I don’t know what bytes YYYY are.
+In all cases where I couldn't identify what bytes are used for, I've put comments in the code.
 If anyone knows, please let me know.

 The UT330B and variants
 -----------------------